 The bottom line

 Another point worth noting is that the Rice Polish can be a bit messy to handle.
-If it would be a wonderous product, I would say live with it, but since it’s not quite that impressive I don’t see the point of the hassle.
+If it would be a wonderful product, I would say live with it, but since it’s not quite that impressive I don’t see the point of the hassle.
 On the positive side, these Rice Polishes are a few of the only Tatcha products without fragrance!

 The Deep Cleanse by Tatcha is actually not all that bad.
 It’s marketed as a gentle cleanser that doubles up as an exfoliant which is a nice touch.
 It is gentle on the skin and doesn’t strip it.

 Like most Tatcha products, The Deep Cleanse contains fragrance which whilst is a shame, it’s not the biggest deal in a cleanser.
 Obviously, ideally, no product should ever contain any fragrance.

 However, that being said, when it’s in a wash-off product like a cleanser, it doesn’t have time to get absorbed into the skin so unlikely to have a negative effect on the skin.
-The cleanser leaves the skin with a dewy finish so if you have oily or acne prone skin be aware of that!
+The cleanser leaves the skin with a dewy finish so if you have oily or acne-prone skin be aware of that!

 The bottom line

 I haven’t gone through more of their products because I feel like I already repeated myself enough!
-Tatcha’s story and history behind each product is a lovely touch.
+Tatcha’s story and history behind each product are a lovely touch.
 And, I also love how it’s based on ancient Japanese culture.

 As for the fragrance, I get why they do it.
 Their products smell amazing and luxurious, but, it’s just an unnecessary ingredient.
 What I do love about their ingredient list is their unique blend of green tea, algae and rice.
 It has so many benefits for the skin and is truly unique.

 Overall, Tatcha isn’t the worst brand out there, but they definitely have room for improvement.
 If you suffer from sensitive skin, rosacea or any other skin problem, I recommend keeping away from Tatcha, their skincare is not made with sensitive skin in mind.

-- The Best Moisturizer For Mature Skin In 2021
+- The Best Eye Cream For Mature Skin in 2024

 - 30 Best Ulta Beauty Holiday Gift Sets For Every Budget

 Anastasia Beverly Hills bareMinerals Benefit Cosmetics Bobbi Brown CeraVe Chantecaille Charlotte Tilbury Clarins ColourPop Dermalogica Dior e.l.f.
 Cosmetics ELEMIS Estée Lauder Fenty Beauty First Aid Beauty Fresh Giorgio Armani Hourglass Jane Iredale L'Oreal Lancome La Roche-Posay Laura Mercier LORAC MAC Makeup Revolution Mario Badescu Maybelline Morphe Nars Natasha Denona Neutrogena NYX Origins Peter Thomas Roth Revlon Sigma Beauty Smashbox Stila Tarte Cosmetics The Ordinary Too Faced Urban Decay YSL